Vietnam.vn - Nền tảng quảng bá Việt Nam

 Emily Weiss, a research analyst at Gartner, notes that users are sharing less of their lives and content on social media.

-Users are also unhappy with the integration of AI into social media.
+Users are also dissatisfied with the integration of AI into social media.
 Up to 70% of those surveyed are very concerned about AI being increasingly integrated into social media platforms to mine user data, negatively impacting their experience.

 Only such an approach can help social media platforms retain and engage users, despite the changing nature of social media usage in the future.